Who is this article for?

 To protect the security of our customers, we don't publish a security advisory until a vulnerability has been fully investigated and a patch or update is available that resolves the issue.

-If you have questions or concerns, contact our Code42 Customer Champions.
+If you have questions or concerns, contact our Customer Champions for support.

 Code42 has identified a vulnerability in the Code42 app on Linux that allows an attacker to create files in